stijn-dejongh/ars-rethorica/manuscript/book1chapter11.md

 this recollection makes the object of their affection perceptible.
 Love always begins in this manner, when men are happy not only in the presence of the beloved, but also in his absence when they recall him to mind.
 This is why, even when his absence is painful, there is a certain amount of pleasure even in mourning and lamentation; for the pain is due to his absence, but there is pleasure in remembering and, as it were, seeing him and recalling his actions and personality.
-Wherefore it was rightly said by the poet; Thus he spake, and excited in all a desire of weeping. [^^10_10]
+Wherefore it was rightly said by the poet; *"Thus he spake, and excited in all a desire of weeping"*.[^^10_10]

 And revenge is pleasant; for if it is painful to be unsuccessful, it is pleasant to succeed.
 Now, those who are resentful are pained beyond measure when they fail to secure revenge, while the hope of it delights them.
 Victory is pleasant, not only to those who love to conquer, but to all; for